simonalvarado/admetricks-landing/README.md

 ## Contact

-For any questions or comments, please contact me at my email, simonjesusalvarado@gmail.com
+For any questions or comments, please contact me at my email: simonjesusalvarado@gmail.com